 "There is no place in Tamriel I'd have rather seen that curdled, sump wizard, Mannimarco, condemned to than the Dread Cellar.
 While its hospitality might not be the equal to that of Molag Bal's realm, it's a damnable pit I have visitation privileges to."—Abnur Tharn The Empire kept its darkest secrets hidden in the depths of Black Marsh, far from prying eyes—the Dread Cellar, a torture chamber meant to hold those the Empire wanted to vanish.
 Explore this forgotten abattoir and learn its secrets, old and new.

+You will find plenty of trashmonsters in the Dread Cellar Dungeon in ESO.
 Trashmonsters are enemies that can add to the difficulty and liveliness of a dungeon and are fillers in-between bosses.
-There's a couple of those in the Dread Cellar, which are listed here with tactics.
+There's a couple of those in the Dread Cellar dungeon that are important and difficult, these are listed below.

 Waking Flame Pyromancer, Crimson Oath enemies, Scamps, Hunger, Clannfear, Boltwyrm: These are pretty generic and can usually be killed by AoE.
 They should be pulled in though, so that they can melt in the group's AoE.
 Armored Daedroth, Flame Colossus, Scorching Ogrim, Scorion Collector, Xivilai Ravager, Xivilai Shockslayer: These can be very dangerous to the group and should be tanked immediately, facing away from the group.

-Below you can find the map images of the Dread Cellar dungeon in Blackwood.
+Below you can find the map images of the Dread Cellar dungeon in Blackwood in ESO.

-In this section of the Dread Cellar Guide we are going to take a look at the health of bosses that you encounter.
+In this section of the Dread Cellar Guide for ESO (Elder Scrolls Online) we are going to take a look at the health of bosses that you encounter.
 There are a total of 3 bosses in this dungeon.
-There's also three secrets in there which will boost your stats, please visit the Secrets section of the guide.
+There are also three secret bosses in the dungeon which will boost your stats, please visit the Secrets section of the Dread Cellar dungeon guide.

 The values below are for the Normal and Veteran Hardmode version of Dread Cellar dungeon.